-You cannot transfer from the Rental Accommodation Scheme (RAS) to HAP.
+You cannot transfer from any other form of social housing to HAP.

 You will pay a weekly HAP rent contribution to the local authority, based on your household’s weekly income, calculated in the same way as standard local authority differential rents.
 This rent will vary in accordance with your income and the local authority’s rent scheme.

 If you take up a job or increase your working hours, you will still be eligible for HAP if you fulfil the other conditions of the scheme.
-This is a change from the rules that apply to Rent Supplement.
+This is different from the rules that apply to Rent Supplement.

-The local authority will pay your rent directly to your landlord on your behalf, subject to certain conditions:
+The local authority will make the HAP payment to your landlord on your behalf, subject to certain conditions:

 If your landlord requires a deposit, you will have to pay this yourself – the local authority will not pay it for you.
 You may be able to get an Exceptional Needs Payment to help with paying the deposit.

 The local authority will inspect your accommodation within 8 months of the first HAP payment to your landlord, to ensure that it meets the required standards.
-The landlord is also required to produce a tax clearance certificate within 5 months.
+The landlord is also required to produce evidence of tax compliance.

 Your housing needs will have been met under HAP and you will no longer be on the local authority’s housing waiting list.
 However, if you wish to have access to other social housing supports, such as local authority housing or housing provided by a housing association, you can apply to the local authority for a transfer.

-If you do apply for a transfer as soon as you get the letter offering you HAP, any time that you spent on the housing list can be taken into account when your local authority considers your application.
+If you do apply for a transfer within 2 weeks of getting the letter confirming your HAP payment, any time that you spent on the housing list can be taken into account when your local authority considers your application.
 If you apply for a transfer at a later date, the time that you previously spent on the housing waiting list won’t count.

-If you are not yet on the housing list, you will need to apply for social housing support in the usual way.
+If you are not yet on your local authority’s housing list, you will need to apply for social housing support in the usual way.